This is part two of two. View part one here.

 have many sub strategies, is our Campaign Strategy.
 See Small Groups With Purpose, Chapter 17 for more information.
 This Campaign Strategy is something we do once a year, usually in the fall.
 We align the five learning modes around a central compelling question and implement it throughout the church, from the children to the adults.
 Everyone is on the same page, with a similarly themed sermon series, and delivery of additional materials through the small group system.
 Roll these factors together and the result is exponential growth and alignment in your small groups.
 If you don’t have small groups, this strategy is the perfect way to begin them.
 If you do have small groups, but they all seem to be going in different directions, this is the perfect way to align them.

-do we allow our groups to continue meeting?
+So, how long do we allow our groups to continue meeting?
 We let our groups go for life, if they like.
 We don’t tell them that ahead of time, we let them discover that!
 Letting our groups focus on building community helps instill some natural by-products.
 First, it helps them see that you care about their spiritual health and the community needs they have.
 It also builds trust and opens communication for you to teach evangelism in a safe way that won’t disrupt community in the process.

 A common question I get asked at almost all of our conferences, is if you don’t encourage groups to multiply, won’t they become “Us Four and No More” or “Us Seven till We Get to Heaven”?
 Again, just because we don’t birth groups, it doesn’t mean we don’t have the people in the groups do personal evangelism—we do!
 So if they don’t add people to their group, but still effectively do personal evangelism; then it is a win/win.
 Also, my experience has been, even when you don’t plan to add people to the group—you do.
 People move, schedules change, life stage changes happen.
 There are many factors that influence the dynamics of the group.
 Whatever the factors, however, a group has two options: either it will dwindle to nothing or organically grow.